-- Check that all parties are safe: The first and most important step is to check if anyone has been injured as a result of the accident.
-If so, call Emergency Services straight away.
-If other cars or pedestrians have been impacted, check the welfare of all involved immediately.
+Check that everyone involved is safe: The first and most important step is to check if anyone has been injured as a result of the accident.
+If other cars or pedestrians have been impacted, check the welfare of all involved.

-- Call emergency services after a serious accident: Where the accident results in injury or death or has occurred due to criminal behaviour (including where drugs and alcohol are involved or the other party drives away from the accident scene), call the Police and Emergency Services first.
+Call emergency services if anyone is hurt: Where the accident results in injury or death—or if the accident has occurred due to criminal behaviour (including where drugs and alcohol are involved or the other party drives away from the accident scene)—call the Police and Emergency Services.
 In Australia, the Emergency Hotline is 000.
-Do not leave the rental car or accident scene until the police have arrived and a statement has been made.
+Do not leave the site of the accident until the police have arrived and a statement has been made.

-- Secure the rental car: Where practical, move the rental car out of the path of other traffic and then secure the car.
-If the vehicle is unable to be driven, wait with the car until a tow truck arrives.
-Take photos of the damage and accident site for your personal records and future reference.
+Secure the rental car: Where practical, move the rental car out of the path of other traffic, and take photos of the damage and the accident site for your personal records.

-- Damage assessment and repair: At the time of the accident or when you return the rental car to the depot, whichever occurs sooner, the rental car company will inspect the accident damage to the rental car and will calculate the cost to repair the vehicle.
-It may take a few days for the car rental company to complete their review process.
-Once the repair cost has been confirmed, where relevant the car rental company will refund the difference between the actual car damage repair cost and the rental vehicle excess amount.
+Damage assessment and repair: At the time of the accident—or when you return the rental car to the depot, whichever occurs sooner—the rental provider will inspect the damage to the rental car and will calculate the cost to repair the vehicle.
+It may take a few days for this process to be completed.

-- Lodge a claim with your insurer: If you purchased rental vehicle excess insurance to protect your journey, you would be able to lodge a claim with your insurer to obtain reimbursement for your out of pocket expense.
-Commonly the insurer will require a completed copy of their claim form, a copy of the vehicle damage report and a copy of the receipt from the car rental company showing the repair cost that you were charged.
+Lodge a claim with your insurer: If you purchased rental vehicle excess insurance, you will be able to lodge a claim with your insurer to obtain reimbursement for your out of pocket expense.
+Commonly, the insurer will require a completed copy of their claim form, a copy of the vehicle damage report, and a copy of the receipt from your rental provider that outlines any repair costs you paid.

-This video can help you understand better what your financial liability is when renting a car in Australia.
+Watch the video below to learn more about your financial liability when renting a car in Australia.